 3) Using Your Multimeter

 If you are looking for a specific problem with your motherboard, you can diagnose it with a multimeter.
-The gaming community has stated that a multimeter can be used to evaluate motherboards.
+The gaming community has stated that a multimeter can use to evaluate motherboards.

 This sounds good; the average motherboard is very complex, so testing it with a multimeter is a laborious and time-consuming exercise that can take longer than assembling and then disassembling your PC.